pyne/pyne/docs/usersguide/r2s.rst

 ****************

 Using a simple geometry as a example, here is how we perform R2S calculation.
-Example problem description.
-The geometry composed of four cubes of size 10x10x10 cm3.
+The example geometry composed of four cubes of size 10x10x10 cm3.
 Cubes (in green) at bottom left and up right are water.
 Bottom right cube (in red) is made of steel, and up left cube (in white) is void.
 There is a isotropic single energy (14 MeV) neutron point source in the middle of the bottom right cube.
 The cubes are irradiated by the source with a single 3.5 day pulse, the neutron intensity is 1e10 n/s.
 The following content demonstrates the process of caculate the shutdown dose rate of these cubes at the time of 1 hour after shutdown.
+Example files could be found in `r2s_example <https://github.com/pyne/data/blob/master/r2s_example.tar.gz>`_.
+>`_.

 .. figure:: r2s_example_geometry.png
     :align: center